 If you ever played with the thought of exploring Colombia, let this 2-weeks Colombia itinerary guide be your sign to say yes and book that ticket!
-Colombia has been without a doubt one of my top 5 countries to visit and live in – you won’t regret it!
+Colombia has been, without a doubt one of my top 5 countries to visit and live in – you won’t regret it.

-Colorful authentic villages, buzzing cities like Medellin, incredibly varied landscapes and the most welcoming people make Colombia a top destination for many!
+Colorful, authentic villages, buzzing cities like Medellin, incredibly varied landscapes and the most welcoming people make Colombia a top destination for many!

-What makes Colombia so special really is its combination of Caribbean dreamy beaches in the North, snow-covered volcanos and mountain range through its center, lush Amazon jungle in the South as well as deserts in the North and vast grasslands in the East.
+What makes Colombia so special really is its combination of Caribbean dreamy beaches in the North, snow-covered volcanoes and mountain range through its center, lush Amazon jungle in the South as well as deserts in the North and vast grasslands in the East.

-With its diverse landscapes, Colombia is one of the world’s most biologically diverse countries – with 10% of the animal species living there.
+With its diverse landscapes, Colombia is one of the world’s most biologically diverse countries, with 10% of the animal species living there.

 Do I need a Visa for Colombia?

-Colombia is visa-free for up to 90 days for people from Europe, The United States and Canada.
+Colombia is visa-free for up to 90 days for people from Europe, the United States and Canada.
 The best thing, you can extend your tourist visa for another 90 days – free of costs for Europeans!

 Best Time To Visit Colombia